symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

       loaded voting public key: ****************

    Copy the voting key public key into the temporary text file where you keep the rest of the keys, label it **Voting** and save it for later.

+.. _manual-voting-key-renewal:

+.. topic:: Voting key renewal

+   If all your registered voting keys expire your node will not be eligible as a voter and its account will not receive any :ref:`voting rewards <voting-node-program>`.

+   **Make sure you always have one voting key registered for the current epoch.**

+   You can check your currently registered voting keys using the ``/accounts`` endpoint of the :doc:`REST API <../../api>` (Get Account Information), in the ``supplementalPublicKeys`` section. `Here is an example <http://ngl-dual-601.symbolblockchain.io:3000/accounts/90009F2C2D396A6B788D6DBAB8F075CB20549A50BBA5259D382618FD86F1419A>`__.

+   If you need to renew your keys, create new ones as explained above and then register them as explained in the :ref:`Link the keys <manual-enable-voting>` section below.

 Configuration
 =============